POSE-Lab/i6DL-Edge-Lite/README.md

 ## Installation

-Steps 2-5 only apply when running the module on a **conda** environment.
+Steps 2-5 only apply when running the module in a **conda** environment.

 ### 1. Clone the environment and include submodules: